ChairChandler/IPC-Publish-Subscribe/PROTOCOL.md

-- ServerInfo - structure, information about the server (program):
+- ServerInfo - structure, information about the server (program)
-  - **int fileDesc** - server file descriptor,
+  - **int fileDesc** - server file descriptor
-  - **RegisterUserInfo registeredUsers [BUFF_SIZE]** - information board of registered users,
+  - **RegisterUserInfo registeredUsers [BUFF_SIZE]** - information board of registered users
-  - **SenderInfo loggedUsers [BUFF_SIZE]** - information table of logged in users,
+  - **SenderInfo loggedUsers [BUFF_SIZE]** - information table of logged in users
   - **MsgType msgTypes [BUFF_SIZE]** - current data types on the server

-- ClientInfo - structure, information about the client (program):
+- ClientInfo - structure, information about the client (program)
-  - **int clientFileDesc** - client file descriptor,
+  - **int clientFileDesc** - client file descriptor
-  - **int serverFileDesc** - server file descriptor,
+  - **int serverFileDesc** - server file descriptor
   - **Error * lastError** - last error encountered

-- ListeningThreadsInfo - a structure for describing and controlling the operation of listening threads:
+- ListeningThreadsInfo - a structure for describing and controlling the operation of listening threads
-  - **guint notificationThread** - the number of the thread listening to the notification,
+  - **guint notificationThread** - the number of the thread listening to the notification
-  - **guint messageThread** - the thread number of the listening message,
+  - **guint messageThread** - the thread number of the listening message
-  - **volatile Bool stopNotThread** - information about stopping the notification thread,
+  - **volatile Bool stopNotThread** - information about stopping the notification thread
   - **volatile Bool stopMessageThread** - information about stopping the message thread